elicia4/linux_notes/networking/wget.md

 [***Table of Contents***](/README.md)

 The command allows you to directly download something from the internet without a GUI.
+It supports both HTTP and FTP.
 To see if it's installed:

     which wget